Please take your time to inform yourself about the traffic conditions in Costa Rica. So you will be prepared for any kind of situation.

 You should avoid to drive during night time in Costa Rica.
 It is much more difficult to read the signs in the dark.
 In case you arrive late in the evening or in the night in Costa Rica it is better to stay the first night in a hotel close to the airport.
 You can start driving early the next morning, relaxed, after a good night of sleep.
 At 6 pm it is dark in Costa Rica and at 5:30 am the sun goes up.
 There are not many road signs in Costa Rica.
 It is much easier to get lost during the night.
 Or you might hit a pothole, because you saw it too late.
 Take your time and enjoy your stay in Costa Rica.

 By following our recommendations you can reduce many of the risks when driving a rental car in a foreign country.
+If you’d rather leave the driving to a professional you can also hire private transportation in Costa Rica.

 Have a save trip!